alexpeaceca/about-me/README.md

 >   - Validate the test object is complete and works as the stakeholders expect it to.
 >   - Trigger failures and find defects.
 >
-> - Testing strategies should be tailored for the context of the individual project.
-The fundementals of testing are the same, regardless of the project.
->